pulumi/terraform-provider-google-beta/website/docs/r/dataflow_flex_template_job.html.markdown

 * `labels` - (Optional) User labels to be specified for the job.
-Keys and values should follow the restrictions specified in the [labeling restrictions](https://cloud.google.com/compute/docs/labeling-resources#restrictions) page.
+Keys and values should follow the restrictions specified in the [labeling restrictions](https://cloud.google.com/compute/docs/labeling-resources#restrictions) page. **Note**: This field is marked as deprecated as the API does not currently support adding labels.
 **NOTE**: Google-provided Dataflow templates often provide default labels that begin with `goog-dataflow-provided`.
 Unless explicitly set in config, these labels will be ignored to prevent diffs on re-apply.

 * `on_delete` - (Optional) One of "drain" or "cancel".
-Specifies behavior of deletion during `terraform destroy`.
+Specifies behavior of deletion during `pulumi destroy`.
 See above note.

 * `skip_wait_on_job_termination` - (Optional)  If set to `true`, terraform will treat `DRAINING` and `CANCELLING` as terminal states when deleting the resource,